-The ECM Provider serves as the central point for coordinating patient-centered care and works with the member and family support individuals to manage and coordinate the member's care and connect them to their Providers and community and social services.
+The ECM Provider serves as the central point for coordinating patient-centered care and works with the member and family support individuals to manage and coordinate the member's care and connect them to their providers and community and social services.
 ECM core services include:

-- Assessment and Care Management Plan Develop and update a Health Action Plan (HAP) to guide services and care - Care Coordination Coordinate care across all providers - Health Promotion Educate members about and support them in adopting healthy behaviors - Transitional Care Facilitate care transitions between the hospital, nursing homes, other treatment facilities, and home

-- Member and Family Supports Support the self-management and decisionmaking efforts of members and their family and/or support team - Referral to Community and Social Supports Connect members to community and social services, including housing
+- Outreach and Engagement- Identifying and engaging members who are eligible for ECM - Assessment and Care Management Plan Develop and update a Health Action Plan (HAP) to guide services and care - Care Coordination Coordinate care across all providers - Health Promotion Educate members about and support them in adopting healthy behaviors - Transitional Care Services Facilitate care transitions between the hospital, nursing homes, other treatment facilities, and home - Member and Family Supports Support the self-management and decisionmaking efforts of members and their family and/or support team Referral to Community and Social Supports - Connect members to community and social services.